wnxwn/docker-compose-lamp-basic/README.md

 >
 > Thank you!

-## Why you shouldn't use this stack unmodified in production
+## IMPORTANT: Why you shouldn't use this stack unmodified in production

 We want to empower developers to quickly create creative Applications.
 Therefore we are providing an easy to set up a local development environment for several different Frameworks and PHP Versions.
-In Production you should modify at a minimum the following subjects:

-- php handler: mod_php=> php-fpm
-- secure mysql users with proper source IP limitations